 Include Healthy Fats in Your Diet

 Sensible portions of healthy fats from a vital part of a healthy diet.
 They can form part of a healthy weight loss plan too.
-Examples include coconut oil, walnut oil, rapeseed oil (the kind that is not genetically modified), avocado oil and olive oil.
+Examples include walnut oil, rapeseed oil (the kind that is not genetically modified), avocado oil and olive oil.
+Coconut oil is good for you but should be used in moderation because of its high saturated fat content.

 Avocados and nuts contain healthy fats as do many types of fish, especially salmon and mackerel.